 The nettings edges are finished by soldering together and tidying up any loose braid from the 1st and 2nd bindings.
 This procedure prevents any knot slippage and gives the pool net a neat appearance.

 Setting the CTS System

 The inground pool safety cover net is now at the required tension with the central tension system (CTS) closed.
 For the final steps, the CTS must be undone.
 The installation of the CTS system and ratchet requires three more anchors.
 The tension cords are guided over the designated pulleys in a straight line, about 60 – 90 degrees apart, and the CTS system set and secured.

 Positioning the Roller and Tying on the Start Disk

 The roller is placed on the designated corner pre-determined in the planning stage.
 An anchor is drilled to hold it securely in place during operation.
 The start button is tied onto the net’s corresponding diagonal corner.
 When removing the net the start disk will be the last point onto the roller.

-Three labels are required in order for the Katchakid pool net to meet the ASTM F1346–91 code section 8.1 – 8.7.1 for manual safety covers.
-The labels are attached to the pool net once the installation is complete.
+Three labels are required for the Katchakid pool net to meet the ASTM F1346–91 code section 8.1 – 8.7.1 for manual safety covers.
+These labels are attached to the pool net once the installation is complete.

 Interested in our products?
 Receive a Free Custom Quote Today!